 I collect data from several sources.
 First, I use two waves of Colombia's census of potential beneficiaries of welfare (SISBEN).
 These data are collected by the government to characterize the country's poor population and to target social programs to them.
-SISBEN has information on national identification numbers (NINs), house-hold structure, age, gender, education, labor force participation of each household member, and a large set of variables on characteristics and assets of each house (e.g., fridge, stove, and floor material, among others).
+SISBEN has information on national identification numbers (NINs), house-hold structure, age, gender, education, labor force participation of each household member, and a large set of variables on characteristics and assets of each house (e.g., refrigerator, stove, and floor material, among others).
 With this information, the government creates a score for each household that summarizes its level of wealth.
-The score is used to determine eligibility for most public programs, subsidized housing, and college loans, among many others (Bottia et al., 2012).
+The score is used to determine eligibility for most public programs-for example, free health insurance, conditional cash transfers, nutrition programs, subsidized housing, and college loans, among many others (Bottia et al., 2012).
 The first wave, conducted from 2003 to 2005, has data on 31.9 million citizens; the second wave, conducted from 2008 to 2010, has data on 25.6 million citizens.

 From this database, I obtain two key elements for my analysis.
 First, I observe parent and child links when they live in the same household.
-Second, I use parents' NINs to scrape criminal records that are public and available online.
-Anecdotal evidence for Colombia suggests that a large share of children with an incarcerated parent was not living with the parent at the time of the parent's incarceration.
-My target population is, however, likely to be the most affected by parental incarceration.11
+Second, I use parents' country.
+Art 63 Penal Code, and Ley 1709 de 2014.
+NINs to scrape criminal records that are public and available online.
+Anecdotal evidence for Colombia suggests that a large share of children with an incarcerated parent were not living with the parent at the time of the parent's incarceration.
+My target population is, however, likely to be the most affected by parental incarceration.

 In Colombia, criminal records from defendants who are convicted are public and available online for 17 out of 33 judicial districts.
-These 17 districts represent 67% of the population, 69% of homicides, and 83% of property crimes, they include the largest cities in the country, and they are richer and more urban than the 16 districts without data online.12 Each criminal record includes the name and NIN of the defendant, crime, date of crime, sentence information and the court type and number that handled the case.13
+These 17 districts represent 67% of the population, 69% of homicides, and 83% of property crimes; they include the largest cities in the country; and they are richer and more urban than the 16 districts without data online.
+Each criminal record includes the name and NIN of the defendant, crime, date of crime, sentence information, and the court type and number that handled the case.